-What if We Cannot Resolve Our Issues?There are many times when parents cannot resolve their custody and visitation issues outside of court.
+What if the Issues Cannot be Resolved Outside of Court?There are many times when parents cannot resolve their custody and visitation issues outside of court.
 For example, there may be domestic violence, one parent may have a substance abuse problem, the parents may have unrealistic expectations or make unreasonable demands, or a parent is preventing the other parent from seeing the children.
 In these cases, either parent can ask a court to resolve the issues.
-If the parents are married but no divorce action has been filed, or the parents are not married, the issues will likely be heard by the Juvenile and Domestic Relations District Court.
-If the parents are married, and a divorce action has been filed, the issues will likely be heard in a Circuit Court.
+If the parents are married but no divorce action has been filed, or the parents are not married, a parent may file a petition with a Juvenile and Domestic Relations District Court.
+If the parents are married, and a divorce action has been filed, the issues will be heard in a Circuit Court.

 What are the Types of Custody?Physical Custody

-Physical custody is where the child primarily resides.
-The parent who has physical custody, generally provides the day-to-day care and decision-making for the child.
-A parent has "primary" or "sole" physical custody when the child lives primarily with that parent, while the other parent has visitation.
+Physical custody refers to where the child primarily resides.
+A parent has "primary" or "sole" physical custody when the child lives primarily with that parent while the other parent has visitation.
 The parents share joint physical custody when the child spends approximately the same amount of time with each parent.

 Legal custody refers to the ability to make major decisions that affect the health and welfare of the child.
 These decisions include religion, education, and medical treatment.
 Very often, parents are awarded joint legal custody, which means that both parents work together to make decisions regarding the children.
 Sole legal custody occurs when one parent has the exclusive right to control the child's upbringing.
-With joint legal custody, the parents share responsibility for decision-making.
+Sole legal custody may be awarded when one parent has shown him or herself unable to resolve disputes and make decisions jontly with the other parent or where one parent is addicted to drugs, alcohol, or displays poor judgment.

-Split custody is where each parent takes custody of different children.
+Split custody is where each parent has custody of one or more children.

 What Factors Are Used to Determine CustodyVirginia Code § 20-124.3 requires the judge to determine the best interests of the children by examining ten factors.
 These factors are: